MicrosoftDocs/learn/learn-pr/azure/structure-bicep-code-collaboration/includes/3-improve-parameters-names.md

 It's important to think about the symbolic names you apply to your resources.
 Imagine that you have colleagues who need to modify the template.
 Will they understand what each resource is for?

 For example, suppose you want to define a storage account that will contain product manuals for users to download from your website.
-You could give the resource a symbolic name of, for example,  *storageAccount*, but if it's in a Bicep file that contains lots of other resources, and maybe even other storage accounts, that name isn't sufficiently descriptive.
-So you could instead give it a symbolic name that includes some information about its purpose, such as *productManualStorageAccount*.
+You could give the resource a symbolic name of, for example, `storageAccount`, but if it's in a Bicep file that contains a lot of other resources, and maybe even other storage accounts, that name isn't sufficiently descriptive.
+So you could instead give it a symbolic name that includes some information about its purpose, such as `productManualStorageAccount`.

 In Bicep, you ordinarily use _camelCase_ capitalization style for the names of parameters, variables, and resource symbolic names.
-This means that you use a lowercase first letter for the first word, and then capitalize the first letter of the other words (as in the preceding example, *productManualStorageAccount*).
+This means that you use a lowercase first letter for the first word, and then capitalize the first letter of the other words (as in the preceding example, `productManualStorageAccount`).
 You're not required to use camelCase.
 If you choose to use a different style, it's important to agree on one standard within your team and use it consistently.

 ### Resource names

 Every Azure resource has a name.
 Names make up a part of the resource's identifier.
 In many cases, they also are represented as the hostnames that you use to access the resource.
-For example, when you create an App Service app named *myapp*, the hostname you use to access the app will be *myapp.azurewebsites.net*.
+For example, when you create an App Service app named `myapp`, the hostname you use to access the app will be `myapp.azurewebsites.net`.
 Resources can't be renamed after they're deployed.

 It's important to consider how you name your Azure resources.
 Many organizations define their own resource naming convention.
 [Cloud Adoption Framework for Azure has specific guidance](/azure/cloud-adoption-framework/ready/azure-best-practices/naming-and-tagging?azure-portal=true) that can help you define yours.
 The purpose of a resource naming convention is to help everyone in your organization understand what each resource is for.